 - Balance problems

-Pain may also occur with peripheral neuropathy and usually has a burning or electric shock-like feeling.
+Pain may also occur and usually has a burning or electric shock-like feeling.
 These symptoms may make it difficult to carry out normal activities, such as buttoning clothes, picking up small items or writing.
 Muscle weakness and balance problems may cause an unsteady gait or difficulty with walking.

 When does peripheral neuropathy occur?